AntoniFabioni/COVID-19-SIR-Simulation/README.md

 # COVID-19-SIR-Simulation
-The simulation was built following the tutorial: https://www.youtube.com/watch?v=KAmZe5D3v5I.
+The program was built following the tutorial: https://www.youtube.com/watch?v=KAmZe5D3v5I.

 Simulates and visualizes the spread of COVID-19 using an SIR model.
 The parameters used in this model are now inaccurate (due to vaccine rollout, etc.).